-What kind of complaint are you addressing?
-A Academic Non-Academic
+What kind of complaint are y ou addressing?Academic Non- Academic

-Please check one: Student Parent Visitor Prospective Student
+Please check one:Studen ntParentVisitor Prosp pective Student

-Name Student Numbe er

-(if applicable)
+Name Studer nt Number

 Address

-City StateZIP
+City St ate ZIP

-Cell () E-m nail
+Cell () E-mail

-Please check which type of complaint:

-department chair, campu s director, and/or the appropriate de an. evance Form should be filed with his or her instructor,
+INFORMAL COMP. resolved by filing a Student of Grievance Form should be fithe appropriate dean.
+LAINT The Informal Gri- Grievance form (Informal Complain t) on an informal bas sis.
+The Student

+Description of Complaint, inc cluding Name(s) or Office (s)

 Informal Findings

+Forms

-Student Signature Da te
+Student Signature Date

-Official Signature Da ate
+Official Signature Date

-Where this process do procedure. es not result in a r esolution of t the grievance, t the student may proceed to the Formal Grievance
+Where this process does not result in a reso Formal Grievance procedure. lution of the grievance, the student may proceed to the

-The student must file a s Student Grievance Fo orm (Formal C omplaint) in the udent cannot resolve his or her complaint informally. office of the appropriate dean.
+al Grievance is filed when a student cannot resolve his or file a Form (Formal Complaint) in the office of the

-that this office do to a
+What are you requesting that this office do to assist you?

-Student Signature Da te
+Student Signature Date

-Official Signature Da ate
+Official Signature Date

-Return the completed and signed form to the campus director or dean on your campus.
+Return the completed and signed form to the 2015 campus director or dean on your campus.
+Revised August